DavidHe1127/Mr.He_HandBook/DevOps/Tooling/fluent.md

 #### Buffer mode

+Output plugins such as `forward` and `copy` supports three modes

+- Non-Buffered. i.e stdout
+- Synchronous Buffered
+- Asynchronous Buffered

 Output plugin in buffered mode first stores the received events into buffers and then writes out buffers to a destination after meeting flush conditions.
 So, using the buffered output, you do not see the received events immediately unlike stdout non-buffered output.

+fluentd will choose the appropriate mode if `<buffer>` section is missing.
+A buffer is a set of chunks where a collection of events are saved.
+Buffers can be stored either in memory (default) or file.
+In the case that the backend is unreachable (network failure or application log rejection) Fluentd automatically goes into a retry process.
+This could incur big memory consumption issue where undelivered logs are continuously piled up in buffer/memory awaiting retry.
+In this case, opt to either cap the buffer size or save buffer in files.

 ---